 Whilst you’re on Kudle Beach, try the delicious Kudle Cake which is a biscuit, caramel and chocolate dessert that they make here.
 It goes well with ice cream and a sunset!

-There are tuk-tuk drivers waiting at the top of the steps who won’t always give you the right information so that you’ll ride with them, but it’s only a 15-20 minute walk.
+You’ll find tuk-tuk drivers waiting at the top of the steps who won’t always give you the right information so that you’ll ride with them, but it’s only a 15-20 minute walk.

 There are steps going down to Om Beach and as advertised, it does look like the Om symbol!
 It has fewer restaurants than Kudle Beach but a lot more shade as you can sit under a tree!
-There are fewer women in bikinis as there are fewer foreigners here than Kudle Beach.
+Here are fewer women in bikinis as there are fewer foreigners here than Kudle Beach.
 When I walked on my own, men would try to flirt with me on both of these beaches so be aware!

 The next beach along is the small but perfectly formed half-moon beach which is straight across from the Om Beach viewpoint.